Day in History: 350 years since Charles II sold Dunkirk to France

 The losses would have been far greater had it not been for the RAF; the German Luftwaffe would have done a lot more damage had it not been for the Spitfires, the Hurricanes and the Defiants.
 The German bombers would have had a field day with the massed ranks of Allied soldiers on the beaches if they hadn’t had Fighter Command to deal with.
 The RAF lost some 60 pilots in these actions.
 It is said that on 4 June, Major-General Harold Alexander (the commander of the British rearguard) inspected the shores of Dunkirk from a motorboat to make sure not a single soldier, British or French, was left behind before boarding the last ship back to Britain.
 In total, 338,226 soldiers (198,229 British and 139,997 French) were saved.Filed under British Royals, French Royals, Historical Royals

-Tagged Charles II, Finances, France, Louis XIV, War.
+Tagged Charles II of England, Finances, France, Louis XIV of France, War.